 College Students and High School Graduates Can Apply for an Internship and Dairy Farms Can Apply to Host an Intern

-The 2023 On-Farm Internship program is now accepting applications for host farms and undergraduate students and high school graduates who are interested in gaining hands-on experience in dairy production next summer.
+Undergraduate students, high school graduates, and host farms are encouraged to apply for the 2024 On-Farm Internship program.
+Applications are now being accepted, with up to eight interns given the opportunity to gain hands-on experience in dairy production next summer.
 The program was designed to provide 10- to 12-week on-farm internships to the next generation of dairy managers in Pennsylvania.
 The Professional Dairy Managers of Pennsylvania (PDMP), Pennsylvania Dairymen’s Association, and Dairy Excellence Foundation partner to support this program.
-Online internship applications are now available and must be submitted by November 1, 2022.
+Online internship applications are now available and must be submitted by November 1, 2023.

 Participating students receive a $3,000 stipend in addition to compensation from their host farms.
 To apply, students must meet one of the following requirements:

 - Currently enrolled in, or a recent graduate of, a Pennsylvania university or college